Tax Exempt Bonds Private Letter Rulings: Some Basic Concepts

 A private letter ruling, or PLR, is a written statement issued to a taxpayer that interprets and applies tax laws to the taxpayer’s represented set of facts.
 A PLR is issued in response to a written request submitted by a taxpayer.
 A PLR may not be relied on as precedent by other taxpayers or by IRS personnel.

-It is important to distinguish between a PLR, generally issued by Chief Counsel, and TEB’s Voluntary Closing Agreement Program set forth in Notice 2008-31 and IRM 7.2.3.
+It is important to distinguish between a PLR, generally issued by Chief Counsel, and TEB’s Voluntary Closing Agreement Program.
 A PLR is appropriate when the issuer/taxpayer wishes to confirm with the IRS that a prospective transaction will not likely result in a tax violation.
 Whereas, a closing agreement is appropriate when the issuer/taxpayer wants to conclusively resolve tax matters relating to a violation, even if there are legal arguments that can be asserted to suggest a violation did not in fact occur.